Narva scenario: Assessment

 Many commentators have judged the likelihood of the 'Narva scenario' becoming reality based on the perceived similarities between pre-invasion Crimea and modern-day Narva.

-Key similarities between the cases of Crimea and Narva include: Both territories' populations being mostly ethnically and linguistically Russian following past resettlement programs targeting the indigenous populations (see De-Tatarization of Crimea and Narva#Demographics, respectively), a circumstance which could be used as justification for ethnic imperial expansionism under Russian world doctrine; as well as past referendums calling for more autonomy within the countries shortly after their independence from the USSR (see 1994 Crimean referendum and Narva#Restoration of Estonian independence, respectively).
+Key similarities between the cases of Crimea and Narva include: Both territories' populations being mostly ethnically and linguistically Russian following past resettlement programs targeting the indigenous populations (see De-Tatarization of Crimea and Narva demographics, respectively), a circumstance which could be used as justification for ethnic imperial expansionism under Russian world doctrine; as well as past referendums calling for more autonomy within the countries shortly after their independence from the USSR (see 1994 Crimean referendum and 1993 Narva and Sillamäe referendum, respectively).

 Further similarities include the fact that both Estonia and Ukraine directly border Russia, have been in territorial dispute with the former imperial power after independence (see 2003 Tuzla Island conflict and Estonian–Russian territorial dispute, respectively) and had generally strained relations as a precursor to invasion (see Russia-Ukraine relations and Estonia-Russia relations, respectively).

 Additional credence is given to the eventual realization of this hypothetical when considering that Russian president Vladimir Putin has expressed revisionist claims to the city of Narva in the past, and that Russian surveillance blimps have repeatedly openly entered Narva airspace.
+In 2026, a small Telegram channel named "Narva People’s Republic", echoing the imagery and ideology of the "Donetsk People's Republic" and "Luhansk People's Republic", became a subject of international media reporting.
 Narva and its surroundings would be strategically viable points of incursion for Russia.

 Key differences have, however, been highlighted by other commentators, particularly those from Estonia: These claim that the Estonian government has learned from past examples in which the Russian government was able to exploit the grievances of Russian minorities in other countries, and is now attempting to preemptively counter them by better acknowledging and integrating Narva's population symbolically, culturally and politically.
 Furthermore, the fact that Estonia is an established NATO member with a persistent NATO presence vastly increases the possible risks Russia would incur by invading.

 Covert military operations have been made more difficult for Russia due to substantial restrictions on cross-border traffic since 2022 and increased insight following the full-on invasion of Ukraine.
-Even in the case of a slower or even completely lacking response, close military cooperation with other Baltic states, Finland and Poland would likely ensure that Estonia could rely on immediate military assistance.
+Even in the case of a slower or even completely lacking NATO response, close military cooperation with other Baltic states, Finland and Poland would likely ensure that Estonia could rely on immediate military assistance.
 Potential Russian rapid dominance tactics involving the use of biological weapons or weapons of mass destruction would be disincentivized by the close proximity of Russian population centers like Saint Petersburg.

-Dmitri Trenin of the Carnegie Moscow Center, considered a supporter of Putin's War in Ukraine, wrote in 2016: "Even though naturalization in Latvia and Estonia was made hard for local Russians, they are not looking to Moscow for protection and guidance. [...]
+Dmitri Trenin of the Carnegie Moscow Center, considered a supporter of Russia's war in Ukraine, wrote in 2016: "Even though naturalization in Latvia and Estonia was made hard for local Russians, they are not looking to Moscow for protection and guidance. [...]
 The Donbass model is not easily transferable, and employing it on the territory of a NATO member state denies the Kremlin any rationality whatsoever."